starkmapper/starkmapper.github.io/content/Scrum 4 Kids/Workshop - One Minute Art.md

 ### Round 2: Concept - Goal, Rules and Steps

-In this round participants will be invited to explore:

-1. A common goal - What is it we're all trying to achieve together, how will we know we've reached it?
-1. A Minimal set of rules - What rules do we NEED to be able to progress towards that goal
-1. A single step toward that goal - the smallest possible step we could take in achieving the common goal
+In this round we'll introduce the concepts of common goals, minimal rules, and progressing towards your goals in small steps.

 ![We leverage the results of round 1 to drive home the need for improvement](images/Round%202%20-%20concept.jpg)

+1. Put up a new piece of large paper.
+We'll be using this one paper for the rest of the workshop.
+1. After inspecting the result of Round 1, it's time to introduce three requirements of working together:

+   1. A Common Goal - What is it we're all trying to achieve together, how will we know we've reached it?
+Use examples of outcome driven goals rather than output driver goals (i.e. "Make a drawing to remember a beautiful sunset on the beach" rather than "Draw the beach, the sea, and the sun setting above it.")
+   1. A Minimal set of rules - What rules do we NEED to be able to progress towards that goal.
+   1. A single step toward that goal - the smallest possible step we could take in achieving the common goal.
+Challenge participants to come up with outcome driver intermediate goals. (i.e. "A beach that reminds me of a bounty island" rather than "white sandy beach with palm trees").
+1. Defining the common goal for the workshop:
+   1. Find a person to be the beneficiary (teacher, manager, sponsor etc.).
+Make it clear to everyone that during this workshop, the beneficiary is an external customer commissioning work from their own money.
+   1. Interview your beneficiary about what they think is beautiful.
+   1. Have the participants ask clarifying questions.
+Limit this to 3-5 questions.
+   1. Write down some keywords on stickies or on the poster.
+1. Creating a minimal set of rules
+   1. Set one rule: Only the large paper will de judged by the beneficiary, and the beneficiary only.
+(See note below)
+   1. Ask participants to come up with 3 simple rules that will help them create a drawing with their group.
+Collect one per group.
+The minimal outcome should be to draw on stickies, and put them on the canvas when done.
+Depending on the level of the group you can ask some leading questions like:
+      * What can we do to involve everyone given the limited canvas size?
+      * How will we decide on things like what color stickies to use?
+      * When and how will we place stickies on the large paper?
+      * If we were to agree on one thing, what would it be?
+1. Crafting the first step together: Ask the beneficiary to describe what they might like to see after another 1 minute of drawing.
+(Intermediate Goal)

 ### Round 3: Exercise - Reaching your goal, finding out how along the way